Skip to main content

 --set config.kasAddress=wss://kas.GitLab.com

-Store the token somewhere secret and copy the command.
+Store the token in a secure location and copy the command.
 The token can only be seen once and is not stored in GitLab.

 Step 4: Deploy the agent on the K8s cluster